cam-mind/yellow-team/README.md

 - Full Linearity for better feature interpretability.
 - Brain Activity Captures Musical Semantics.

-# Team Yellow – MIND Hackathon
+# Run

+In the src folder, we have provided two easy-to-use notebooks for the supervised and self-supervised fusion framework.
+Please change your data paths accordingly.

 # Link to the trained supervised model

 The supervised model weights can be found at https://drive.google.com/file/d/1wIArSbeqgtdVjGCMpT1Mw2-9OcB-GvdD/view?usp=sharing

+# Team Yellow – MIND Hackathon